lllyasviel/Fooocus/readme.md

 If you already have these files, you can copy them to the above locations to speed up installation.

 Below is a test on a relatively low-end laptop with **16GB System RAM** and **6GB VRAM** (Nvidia 3060 laptop).
-The speed on this machine is about 1.35 second per iteration.
+The speed on this machine is about 1.35 seconds per iteration.
 Pretty impressive – nowadays laptops with 3060 are usually at very acceptable price.

 ![image](https://github.com/lllyasviel/Fooocus/assets/19834515/938737a5-b105-4f19-b051-81356cb7c495)